stride3d/stride-docs/en/manual/files-and-folders/project-packages/create-a-package.md

 ### [Game Studio](#tab/game-studio)

-You can create a new package in the **Solution explorer** panel by right clicking on the solution and selecting **"New project..."**.
+To create a new package, in the **Solution explorer** panel right click on your solution and select **New project...**

 ![](media/game-studio-new-package.webp)

 You can select from one of two templates:
-* **New game** - creates a new game package along additional packages for selected platforms.
+* **New game** - creates a new game package along additional platform packages for selected targets.
 * **Code library** - a standard empty package that is meant to be used by other packages for code and assets.

 ### [Visual Studio](#tab/visual-studio)